nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    - You should notice the GUI of the application pop up.<br>
    ![NewUi](images/NewUi.png)

+5. Learn more about navigating the GUI [here](#navigating-the-graphical-user-interface-gui).

-6. Refer to the [Docedex Tutorial](#docedex-tutorial) to learn how to use the application quickly.
+6. Learn how to use the application quickly through our tutorial [here](#docedex-tutorial).

-7. Refer to the [Features](#features) section for details of each command.
+7. Learn more about the details of each command at our Features section [here](#features).

 [Scroll back to Table of Contents](#table-of-contents)